Updated 20 April 2020

-We continue to worship in a way that complies with the current advice of the State and Commonwealth Governments.
+Worship services comply with the current advice of the State and Commonwealth Governments and our Diocese.
 We are also prepared for the event that a total lockdown results in our inability to leave home.

-We have closed the Cathedral and Cathedral offices from 23 March
+We have closed the Cathedral and Cathedral offices.

 St Paul’s Cathedral will close to members of the general public on Monday 23 March in line with the national cabinet mandate.
 From Monday, 23 March, the Cathedral offices will also be closed to members of the public, our teams will work both on-site and off-site and all external meetings will be conducted remotely.